Azure-Samples/azure-search-openai-demo/docs/deploy_features.md

 * In `infra/main.bicep`, change `chatGptModelName` to 'gpt-4' instead of 'gpt-35-turbo'.
 * You may also need to adjust the capacity above that line depending on how much TPM your account is allowed.

+## Using ada-3 embedding models

+By default, the deployed Azure web app uses the `text-embedding-ada-002` embedding model.
+If you want to use one of the ada 3 embedding models, you can do so by following these steps:

+* Run one of the following commands to set the desired model:

+    `azd env set AZURE_OPENAI_EMB_MODEL_NAME text-embedding-3-small`
+    `azd env set AZURE_OPENAI_EMB_MODEL_NAME text-embedding-3-large`

+* Run `azd env set AZURE_OPENAI_EMB_MODEL_VERSION 1`
+* If you have already done a deployment, you'll also need to change the deployment name, by running `azd env set AZURE_OPENAI_EMB_DEPLOYMENT <new-deployment-name>`.

+Note that the code currently assumes output dimensions from the embedding model are 1024.
+If you use a different model, you may need to adjust the code accordingly.

 ## Enabling GPT-4 Turbo with Vision

 This section covers the integration of GPT-4 Vision with Azure AI Search.
 Learn how to enhance your search capabilities with the power of image and text indexing, enabling advanced search functionalities over diverse document types.
 For a detailed guide on setup and usage, visit our [Enabling GPT-4 Turbo with Vision](docs/gpt4v.md) page.